CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Rewards:** Wardrobe: Small Axe https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;678-small-axe-4213-56837.png
 - **Recommendations:** There are bunches of sidequests that require fighting Tylu, so go comb the Mama Tree sidequests to be sure there aren't any you want to double up with (especially A Family Tree, with its almost-equal requirements)

-## Deeper Into The Hunt
+## The Way Deeper Into The Hunt

 There is a running trend through this Season of Hope: we battle the new library assistant monster for one quest, and the Hunt Map Piece we get from that contributes to a deeper Hunt storyline. **The library assistant monster quests** start with A Clue To The Past and **can** be completed independently; **the deeper Hunt progress quests**, starting with The Hunt Begins, **depend on the library assistant monster quests** to reach completion.
 (And thrown in there is a Velts stealth quest chain.)

-### A Battle of Wills
+### A Clue to the Past

-- **Unlocked by:** The Hunt Begins
+- **Unlocked by:** Joining the Hunt
 - **Type:** Battle
-- **Requirements:** Defeat 1 Velts
+- **Requirements:** Defeat 3 Sassi
-- **Rewards:** 10 Hunter Tokens
+- **Rewards:** 5 Hunter Tokens & 1 Hunt Map Piece
-- **Recommendations:** Velts is meant to be on the challenging side, and this launches her series of challenges roaming all around Oge-Mai.
-I highly recommend this series, because it's basically fighting Velts once in a bunch of places and getting a lot of bragging rights and some nice swag at the end.
+- **Recommendations:** This is an absolute prerequisite for the Hunt Begins quest.
+That's almost beside the point for me, because I will be tracking down those Sassis like there's no tomorrow to raid the Token Store of all its goods, and this is a nice side benefit, but yeah: worth prioritizing a bit.

+### The Hunt Begins

+- **Unlocked by:** Joining the Hunt
+- **Type:** Collection, Streak, Words, Level
+- **Requirements:**
+  - Collect: 1 Hunt Map Piece
+  - Streak: 5-day Streak
+  - Words: 5000 words
+  - Level: Minimum Level 3
+- **Rewards:** Wardrobe: Scarred Eye https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;hunt&#95;scar&#95;eye&#95;left&#95;blue.png
+- **Recommendations:** It will take a little while to finish this, and you'll need to complete A Clue To The Past before it's possible to complete this (as it stands when this is being written), but it's worth picking up early so the harder parts have time to accumulate.
+Note that the Time of Reflection quest also requires a streak, so it doubles well with this.

 ### Elder Library Assistants